UMMS-Biocore/bootcamp/session8/session8.md

     library(devtools)
 ```

-When it is asked.
-"Do you want to install from sources the package which needs compilation?
-(Yes/no/cancel)".
-If so, just type "n" for no, and hit Enter to continue.
+If Rstudio asks "Do you want to install from sources the package which needs compilation?
+(Yes/no/cancel)", just type "n" for no, and hit Enter to continue.

     Do you want to install from sources the package which needs compilation?
 (Yes/no/cancel) n

-If R asks to update old packages; please dont write anything and just enter:
+If R asks to update old packages; please dont write anything and hit Enter to continue:

 ```
    These packages have more recent versions available.